code-for-coffee/fluent-conf-notes/README.md

   * 16% faster
 * Brotli is newer and requires a middleman to work with Gzip and only served over https
   * 23% Faster
+  * nginx handles it out of the box
+  * mod_brotli for apache
+  * iis Brotli (paid)
+- Who is using this compression?
+Everyone!
+Hopefully.
+- 98% of pages have at least 1 compressed object
+- Brotli adoption is 54%
+* Gzip is adopted widely amonst the industry (2.3% isn't using it)
+* Brotli is better at compression but a bit slower
+* Investigate using Brotli for static content!

 ---